JJaytra/FrontendScreen/README.md

 Hello~

+These are my answers to the Frontend Tasks.

-Here's the repo containing my Backend Technical Screening answers: Apologies for the scuffed setup.
+Furthermore, here's the repo containing my Backend Technical Screening answers: Apologies for the scuffed setup.

 https://github.com/JJaytra/2024-recruitment-technical-assessment/tree/main/backend